 - Don’t forget to pack a pair of lightweight and comfortable travel shoes.
 I (Sarah) have always packed these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

-- We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight).
+- We’re certain you’ll be snapping tons of photos during your trip to Europe.
+Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

-- We think travel insurance is essential!
-If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.
+- Things don’t always go as expected; airlines lose luggage, flights cancel, travelers get sick.
+If you haven’t already obtained travel insurance for your trip to Slovenia, consider traveling protected with World Nomads.